tenth10th/instapoker/README.md

 pytest --level 2
 ```

+And so on, progressing through levels and email requests from your virtual Boss.

 (If you'd prefer, you can also edit `pytest.ini` to change the default/current level, so you don't have to keep adding the `--level` option.
-But you can still use `--level 0` to run your Unit Tests and the basic API integration test only.)
+But you can still use `--level 0` to run your Unit Tests and the basic API integration tests only.)

 You can also check the rules and their priorities (as currently defined by your Boss) by running pytest with the `--rules` option: